d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 in their most basic form use a sequence of binary decisions to decide upon class membership :cite:`quinlan2014c4`.
 Likewise, kernel methods have been used for many decades to model nonlinear dependencies :cite:`Aronszajn.1950`.
-This has found its way e.g. into nonparametric spline models :cite:`Wahba.1990` and kernel methods :cite:`Scholkopf.Smola.2002`.
+This has found its way, e.g., into nonparametric spline models :cite:`Wahba.1990` and kernel methods :cite:`Scholkopf.Smola.2002`.
 It is also something that the brain solves quite naturally.
-After all, neurons feed into other neurons which, in turn, again feed into other neurons :cite:`Cajal.Azoulay.1894`.
+After all, neurons feed into other neurons which, in turn, feed into other neurons again :cite:`Cajal.Azoulay.1894`.
 Consequently we have a sequence of relatively simple transformations.

 ### Incorporating Hidden Layers